aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

 #### Context

-- `ALICE` supply `1000 RWA_1` with a value of `$1000`, receiving `1000 aRWA_1`.
+- `ALICE` supplies `1000 RWA_1` with a value of `$1000`, receiving `1000 aRWA_1`.
-- `ALICE` borrow `100 USDC`.
+- `ALICE` borrows `100 USDC`.
 With `80% LTV`, she could borrow `700 USDC` more.
 - At this point `ALICE` becomes sanctioned.

 #### Resolution

-Option 1

-- `RWA_1_ISSUER` repays `100 USDC` debt onBehalfOf `ALICE`.
+- `RWA_1_ISSUER` repays `100 USDC` debt on behalf of `ALICE`.
 - `RWA_1_ISSUER` calls `RwaAToken.authorizedTransfer` to move all `1000 aRWA_1` collateral to a separate trusted address (`RWA_1_TRUSTED`) to be custodied until the sanction case is resolved.
 - `RWA_1_ISSUER` retains off-chain agreement with `ALICE` to recoup `100 USDC` repaid debt.

-Option 2

-- `RWA_1_ISSUER` calls `RwaAToken.authorizedTransfer` to move as much `aRWA_1` as they can (at the limit of `ALICE`'s Health Factor to be 1) to a separate trusted address (`RWA_1_TRUSTED`) to be custodied until the sanction case is resolved.
-- When interest accrual reduces `ALICE`'s Health Factor below 1 (making her position liquidatable), `RWA_1_ISSUER` coordinates off-chain with permissioned liquidators to prevent liquidation, leaving the debt position in Horizon unaddressed until sanction is resolved.

 At the conclusion, `aRWA_1` custodied by `RWA_1_TRUSTED` can be returned or moved elsewhere to ensure legal compliance.
 It is left to `RWA_1_ISSUER` to adjudicate as required.

 #### Limitations

-- It's possible that the accrued interest could lead to bad debt and deficit accounting if the remaining collateral is insufficient to cover the remaining debt during a liquidation operation.
 - Technically speaking, any wallet whitelisted to hold the underlying RWA Token can perform liquidations.
 Therefore, if the need arises to prevent the liquidation of any specific user's position (such as in a sanctioned user case), off-chain coordination or legal agreements are required to be in place between Issuers and any relevant parties.
+  - It's possible that the accrued interest could lead to bad debt and deficit accounting if the remaining collateral is insufficient to cover the remaining debt during a liquidation operation.

 ## Additional Considerations